j-white/minion-on-pfsense/README.md

 Congratulations, you're ready to go.

-## Know Issues
+## Known Issues

-* Karaf shell SSH key changes on restart
+* Credentials can't be configured from the UI
 * Status -> Services doesn't show the status for the Minion service or allow you to restart it